SS Edmund Fitzgerald: Career

-Northwestern Mutual's normal practice was to purchase ships for operation by other companies.
+Northwestern Mutual's normal practice was to purchase ships to be operated by other companies.
 In Edmund Fitzgeralds case, they signed a 25-year contract with Oglebay Norton Corporation to operate the vessel.
 Oglebay Norton immediately designated Edmund Fitzgerald the flagship of its Columbia Transportation fleet.

 Edmund Fitzgerald was a record-setting workhorse, often beating her own milestones.
 The vessel's record load for a single trip was 27402 LT in 1969.
 For 17 years, Edmund Fitzgerald carried taconite from Minnesota's Iron Range mines near Duluth, Minnesota, to iron works in Detroit, Toledo, and other ports.
 She set seasonal haul records six different times.
-Her nicknames included "Fitz", "Pride of the American Side", "Mighty Fitz", "Toledo Express", "Big Fitz", and the "Titanic of the Great Lakes".
+Her nicknames included "Fitz", "Pride of the American Flag", "Mighty Fitz", "Toledo Express", "Big Fitz", and the "Titanic of the Great Lakes".
 Loading Edmund Fitzgerald with taconite pellets took about four and a half hours, while unloading took around 14 hours.
 A round trip between Superior, Wisconsin, and Detroit, Michigan, usually took her five days and she averaged 47 similar trips per season.
 The vessel's usual route was between Superior, Wisconsin, and Toledo, Ohio, although her port of destination could vary.
 By November 1975, Edmund Fitzgerald had logged an estimated 748 round trips on the Great Lakes and covered more than a million miles, "a distance roughly equivalent to 44 trips around the world."

 Up until a few weeks before her loss, passengers had traveled on board as company guests.
 Frederick Stonehouse wrote:

 Stewards treated the guests to the entire VIP routine.
 The cuisine was reportedly excellent and snacks were always available in the lounge.
 A small but well-stocked kitchenette provided the drinks.
 Once each trip, the captain held a candlelight dinner for the guests, complete with mess-jacketed stewards and special "clamdigger" punch.

 Because of her size, appearance, string of records, and "DJ captain", Edmund Fitzgerald became a favorite of boat watchers throughout her career.
 Although Captain Peter Pulcer was in command of Edmund Fitzgerald on trips when cargo records were set, "he is best remembered ... for piping music day or night over the ship's intercom system" while passing through the St. Clair and Detroit Rivers.
 While navigating the Soo Locks he would often come out of the pilothouse and use a bullhorn to entertain tourists with a commentary on details about Edmund Fitzgerald.

 In 1969, Edmund Fitzgerald received a safety award for eight years of operation without a time-off worker injury.
 The vessel ran aground in 1969, and she collided with SS Hochelaga in 1970.
 Later that same year, she struck the wall of a lock, an accident repeated in 1973 and 1974.
 On January 7, 1974, she lost her original bow anchor in the Detroit River.
 None of these mishaps were considered serious or unusual.
 Freshwater ships are built to last more than half a century, and Edmund Fitzgerald would have still had a long career ahead of her when she sank.